cheomanigua/webdevdocs/content/devops/gcp.md

 ## OS Login

-OS Login lets you SSH to instances securely using a service account
+OS Login lets you securely SSH into GCE instances when using a service account

 1. Enable OS Login in project-wide metadata so that it applies to all of the instances in your project
 ```